ajlinhard/byte-size-docs/AWS/CLI/AWS-SSO-Profiles.md

 This is your **company's SSO login portal URL**.
 You won't know this off the top of your head — you need to **ask your IT/DevOps team** for it.
 It usually looks something like:
 - `https://your-company.awsapps.com/start`
 - `https://d-xxxxxxxxxx.awsapps.com/start`
+**Find this in the AWS Idenity Center => Dashboard by looking for "AWS access portal URLs" on the dashboard page.**
 ---

 ```